bradygaster/Contoso.Monitoring/readme.md

 2. Use the Orleans Dashboard to see how your Temperature worker instance(s) are creating and using Grains.
 3. Add code to the ASP.NET Core Blazor dashboard to show the status of the temperature sensors in a web-based dashboard.

+##

-## Orleans Grains
+## Microsoft Orleans Grains

 The main distributed services used to transmit data are Microsoft Orleans Grains.
+You can think of a Grain as a "cloud native object," that has a variety of capabilities.
 One example is the `ITemperatureSensorGrain` interface, which is in the `Contoso.Monitoring.Grains.Interfaces` project.

 ```csharp
 namespace Contoso.Monitoring.Grains.Interfaces